amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Did you notice any pattern?

-- The first returns have an empty element.
+- The first returns an empty element.
 - The second case returns the empty element + the 1st element.
 - The 3rd case returns precisely the results of 2nd case + the same array with the 2nd element `b` appended to it.